pyfar/gallery/docs/contribute/general/reviewing.rst

 ----------------

 - Is the behavior, purpose, and scope of the changes made as part of the PR clear?
 If not, ask to the author to clarify in the PR description before continuing the review.
+- Do all tests pass on the continuous integration (CI) system?
+See the checks panel at the bottom of the PR.
 - Is the implementation sufficiently compact or modular and make use of existing functionality where possible?
 It might be that new contributors are not yet aware of all existing functionality.
 - Are variables, functions, classes, and modules named appropriately and consistently?
-Does the code follow the project's style conventions?
+Does the code follow the project's `style conventions <../packages/style_design.html>`_?
 See if the ruff linter check passes in the CI system.
 See the checks panel at the bottom of the PR.
 - Is the code correct and sufficiently tested?
 Is the test coverage sufficient?
 Note that we do not enforce 100% coverage for every PR, but the code should in general be well covered.
-- Do all tests pass on the continuous integration (CI) system?
+- Do the code changes follow the project's coding style and guidelines?
+Make sure that the ruff linter check passes in the CI system.
 See the checks panel at the bottom of the PR.
 - Are docstrings and documentation provided or updated and are they clear and informative?

   - Check that any new functions or classes are documented in the API reference.
   - Make sure that the documentation builds without errors and renders correctly (see readthedocs.org check).
 Are there formatting issues with equations, code blocks, or plots?
-- Do the code changes follow the project's coding style and guidelines?
-Make sure that the ruff linter check passes in the CI system.
-See the checks panel at the bottom of the PR.

 - If you are feel that the proposed changes have larger implications for the project or need further discussions, please change the PR status to :open-discussion:`Open Discussion`.
 This indicates to the maintainers that further input.
 Such discussions can be moved to a new issue or the weekly developer meeting.

 Maintainer Checklist